Fady-Ibra/RAG/README.md

 ## Objectives
 This notebook provides a guide to building a doc search engine using mRAG, step by step:
-1. Extract and store metadata of docs containing both text and images, and generate embeddings the docs
+1. Extract and store metadata of docs containing both text and images and generate embeddings of the docs
 2. Search the metadata with text queries to find similar text or images
 3. Search the metadata with image queries to find similar images
 4. Using a text query as input, search for contextual answers using both text and images